-Chapter 3, The Survey of New Spain’s Woodlands: In Search for Timber for the Spanish Real Armada (1760–1790), takes the research focus to the other side of the Atlantic, where, beginning in the 1760s, the Ministry of the Navy carried out several inspections of forests in the vast Spanish American empire in order to identify places where wood could be extracted.
-From the early 18th century onwards, royal projects had begun using timber from the region to leeward of Veracruz, in the Viceroyalty of New Spain, which is traversed by several major rivers, including the Alvarado and the Coatzacoalcos.
-This region is rich in tropical forests with good cedar, mahogany, and sabicú, while the mountains of Sierra Madre Oriental were covered in pine forests.
+Chapter 3, “The Survey of New Spain’s Woodlands: In Search for Timber for the Spanish Real Armada (1760–1790)”, takes the research focus to the other side of the Atlantic, where, beginning in the 1760s, the Ministry of the Navy carried out several inspections of forests in the vast Spanish American empire in order to identify places where wood could be extracted.
+From the early 18th century onwards, royal projects had begun using timber from the region leeward of Veracruz, in the viceroyalty of New Spain, which is traversed by several major rivers, including the Alvarado and the Coatzacoalcos.
+This region was rich in tropical forests with good cedar, mahogany, and sabicú, while the mountains of Sierra Madre Oriental were covered in pine forests.
 The chapter analyses the strategies adopted by the Ministry of the Navy and the viceregal authorities to expedite the harvesting of wood for naval construction in Havana and the metropolis.
 Not all these inspections, undertaken by military and naval officers, resulted in wood-sourcing, but all of them yielded excellent geographical knowledge of the forested areas in the provinces of Veracruz and Oaxaca.
-The last section of the chapter examines timber extracting projects in other regions of the viceroyalty, like the Usumacinta River, the Laguna de Términos, and the province of Huejutla.
+The last section of the chapter examines timber-extracting projects in other regions of the viceroyalty, like the Usumacinta River, the Laguna de Términos, and the province of Huejutla.

-Chapter 4 studies the results of wood logging in New Spain (provinces of Oaxaca, Veracruz, Tabasco, and Yucatan) but also in other regions of the Spanish Empire like Louisiana and the Caribbean, in the General Captaincy of Cuba and the Viceroyalty of New Nueva Granada.
+Chapter 4 studies the results of wood logging in New Spain (provinces of Oaxaca, Veracruz, Tabasco, and Yucatán) but also in other regions of the Spanish Empire like Louisiana and the Caribbean, in the General Captaincy of Cuba and the Viceroyalty of New Nueva Granada.
 In New Spain – the region on which the main focus of this book lies – several asientos were signed with the support of the royal coffers.
-In the period 1784–1787, these contracts were granted to members of the military-commercial elite of Veracruz, who pledged to supply the Marina Real with tozas of mahogany and cedar and also dressed parts for ships-of-the-line and frigates.
+In the period 1784–1787, these contracts were granted to members of the military–commercial elite of Veracruz, who pledged to supply the Marina Real with tozas of mahogany and cedar and also dressed parts for ships-of-the-line and frigates.
 This project lasted only four years, not for lack of money or wood, but because of the constant problems with the transport of the timber from the river mouths to the shipyards in Cuba and the metropolis.
-The section on the Louisiana examines pine-logging contracts with merchants from New Orleans to bring masting and planks to Havana.
+The section on Louisiana examines pine-logging contracts with merchants from New Orleans to bring masting and planks to Havana.
 Finally, asientos granted in the Caribbean, specifically in the regions of Cumaná, the Magdalena River, and Cartagena de Indias, as well as the illegal felling and contraband of wood in Cuba’s south-eastern forests are also analysed.